It’s extremely important, before you start a sanctuary, to make sure you are on properly zoned land, especially when it comes to farmed animals.

 The zoning classification you need to be on is usually called “agricultural”.
 It’s important to check your city’s zoning bylaw.
 There can be multiple different classifications or names of zones.
 Even in some rural residential zones they allow agriculture, but then you have to make sure to read the fine print as there can be possible restrictions.
 As example, that they don’t allow pigs.

-Other considerations also important to take into account, are things like earthquake, fire or flood zones.
-If you already have the property and it falls within those zones, you will need to make sure to have evacuation plans in place for all your residents.
+Other considerations also important to take into account are things like earthquake zones, fire zone, flood zones etc. If you already have the property and it falls within those zones, you will need to make sure to have evacuation plans in place for all your residents.

 TO READ OR WATCH LIST

 The Open Sanctuary Project | Property And Location Can’t Be Prioritized Enough